al6/space-blasters/README.md

         sHeight,
         posX - 170,
         posY - 100,
-        width * scale,
+        width,
-        height * scale
+        height
       );
     }
   }
-}
 ```

 ### Infinite particle background

-The infinite background with individual particles for stars/rocks/etc. was achieved with 8 layered canvas elements moving at different velocities and optimized to maximize game-play FPS.
+The infinite background with individual particles for stars/rocks/etc. was achieved with 8 layered canvas elements moving at different velocities and optimized to maximize game-play FPS

 Drawing the layers